Jean-Yves Prigent

 Jean-Yves Prigent (born 1954) is a French slalom canoeist who competed at the international level from 1976 to 1983.
 He won a three medals at the ICF Canoe Slalom World Championships with a gold (K1 team: 1977) and two bronzes (K1: 1981; K1 team: 1981).
 His son Yves and his daughter Camille have also competed in canoe slalom.
+In 2024 he was convicted of sexually assaulting two teenagers, and was implicated in another case of rape and sexual assault of minors.